MaroIsLife/Libft/README.md

 # Libft

-this project is basically a C library regrouping usual functions that can be used in your projects (42 Login MOUGNOU).
+this project is basically a C library regrouping usual functions that can be used in your projects.

 # libft